opynfinance/GammaProtocol/docs/contracts-documentation/packages/oz/upgradeability/ERC20Upgradeable.md

 # `ERC20Upgradeable`

-this contract was renamed from ERC20UpgradeSafe to ERC20Upgradeable
+Implementation of the {IERC20} interface.

 This implementation is agnostic to the way tokens are created.
 This means

 that a supply mechanism has to be added in a derived contract using {_mint}.

-For a generic mechanism see {ERC20MinterPauser}.
+For a generic mechanism see {ERC20PresetMinterPauser}.

 TIP: For a detailed writeup see our guide